DoCoNation/Hacktoberfest2021/restaurant-react/README.md

-## Edit only the js and css file of the component/section that you want to contribute to.
+## Edit only the js and css file of the component/section that you want to contribute to in the src folder.
 ## Do npm i before any changes
 ## Requirements